-Ms. McLean is a partner in the Business Trial practice group in the firm's San Francisco office.
+Anna McLean is a partner in the Business Trial Practice Group.
+She is a Leader of the firm’s Class Action Defense Team.

 Areas of Practice

-Represented banks, insurers, and consumer finance companies in class actions in state and federal courts challenging force-placed insurance on automobile and home loans.
+- Major banks, insurers and consumer finance companies in class actions in state and federal courts challenging force-placed insurance on automobile and home loans, including Wahl v.
+American Security Ins.
+Co., 2008 WL 2444802 (N.D.Cal.).

 Articles and Presentations